Come on a journey with us as we explore Harvard Forest and all it has to offer through this tour of the French Road Trail.

 |1 Red Pine Plantation|

-The eastern hemlock is an ecologically important tree, but today hemlock forests are imperiled by an invasive insect called the hemlock woolly adelgid.
-As the adelgid moves through our region killing hemlocks, Harvard Forest researchers are studying the tree's changing interactions with the atmosphere, water, and other species.
+The hemlock is an ecologically important tree, but hemlock forests are being very negatively affected by the hemlock woolly adelgid.
+Harvard Forest researchers are studying the hemlock's role in atmosphere, water, and organism interactions in the face of its threatened existence.

 |1 Hemlock Tree|